Table of Contents

 Who is Bobby Tables?

-Bobby Tables is the nickname for a fictional child in the XKCD comic “Exploits of a Mom.”
+Bobby Tables is the nickname for a fictional child in the xkcd comic “Exploits of a Mom.”
 The comic is widely used in programming and cyber security education to explain SQL injection in a simple, memorable way.

 The joke works because the child’s name is written like database command text.
 It teaches an important secure-coding lesson: applications should never treat user input as executable SQL.